-Many of the personal qualities that the UMAT aims to assess in prospective medical students are the same qualities that are required to be a good doctor.
-Whilst the UMAT can only assess what you put on a paper in multiple choice format; the medical interview that will follow, can look for these qualities in person.
+Many of the skills that the UCAT aims to assess in prospective medical students are the same qualities that are required to be a good doctor.
+Whilst the UCAT can only assess what you put on a paper in multiple choice format; the medical interview that will follow, can look for these qualities in person.

 Your choice of words, body language, attitude and way of thinking will all be up for examination in the medical interview.
 Without some internal self-reflection, you will not be able to paint a detailed enough picture of yourself.
 A lot of these qualities we take for granted as inherent second nature; but when you are presented with a series of strangers who only have 5-8 minutes to sniff these talents out in you, you must learn to embody them fully.

 Integrity involves moral courage and traits of honesty and virtue.
-Honesty or truth-telling is an important value for health-carers.
+Honesty or truth-telling is an important value for health-care givers.